Skye Blue: Championship pursuits (2021–2023)

 Blue made her All Elite Wrestling (AEW) debut on the April 7, 2021, episode of AEW Dark: Elevation, where she lost to Britt Baker.
 On September 3, she made her AEW Dark debut losing to Red Velvet.
 On September 5, she made her pay-per-view debut, competing in the Casino Battle Royale at All Out.
 On October 6, she debuted on AEW Rampage, losing to Jade Cargill.
 On January 19, 2022, Blue debuted on AEW Dynamite, losing to Serena Deeb.
 On the April 2 episode of AEW Rampage, Blue competed in the Owen Hart Foundation Women's Tournament, losing to Jamie Hayter in a qualifying match.
-On the August 12 episode of Rampage, Blue alongside Dante Martin challenged Sammy Guevara and Tay Melo for the AAA World Mixed Tag Team Championship, but were unsuccessful.
+On the August 12 episode of Rampage, Blue and Dante Martin challenged Sammy Guevara and Tay Melo for the AAA World Mixed Tag Team Championship, but were unsuccessful.

 On January 6, 2023, at Battle of the Belts V, Blue challenged Jade Cargill for the AEW TBS Championship, but was unsuccessful.

-Blue made her Ring of Honor (ROH) debut on the March 2, 2023, episode of ROH on Honor Club, where she alongside Madison Rayne defeated The Renegades (Charlette Renegade and Robyn Renegade).
+Blue made her Ring of Honor (ROH) debut on the March 2, 2023, episode of ROH on Honor Club, where she and Madison Rayne defeated The Renegades (Charlette Renegade and Robyn Renegade).

 On April 7, it was announced that Blue has signed full time with AEW.
 On the June 9 episode of Rampage, Blue defeated Dr. Britt Baker, D.M.D., Mercedes Martinez and Nyla Rose in a four-way match to become the number one contender for the AEW Women's World Championship.
 On the May 11 episode of the televised ROH episode, during the main event, Blue challenged Athena for the ROH Women's World Championship, but was unsuccessful.

 On the June 14 episode of Dynamite Blue challenged the Women's World Champion Toni Storm for the title.
 During the match, which saw Storm spraying Blue's mom in the face with a green spray, Blue had Storm pinned, but the referee was distracted by Storm's ally Ruby Soho.
 Storm would later submit Blue to retain the title.
 On June 17, at the premiere episode of Collision, Blue teamed up with the NJPW Strong Women's Champion Willow Nightingale to defeat Soho and Storm.
 On the June 23 episode of Rampage, Blue competed in the Owen Hart Foundation Women's Tournament, defeating Anna Jay A.S. in the quarterfinals of the tournament.